-The Department of Commerce, Gargi College, on Monday, April 1, 2019, conducted the Pathfinder Competition to award research projects in the domain of commerce and allied subjects.
-Dr. Jyoti Dhawan, Associate Professor, Kamala Nehru College, and Dr. Surender Singh, Associate Professor, College of Vocational Studies, judged the 9 projects that were presented by their respective team members on the day.
+The Commerce Department, Gargi College, on Monday, April 1, 2019, conducted the Pathfinder Competition to award research projects in the domain of commerce and allied subjects.
+Dr. Jyoti Dhawan, Associate Professor, Kamala Nehru College, and Dr. Surender Singh, Associate Professor, College of Vocational Studies, judged the 9 projects that were presented by the respective team members on the day.